MakeMagazinDE/HOAX/HX_source/Reverb/readme.md

 HX3 Reverb Sources
 ==================

-HX3 Reverb DSP sources and project to be assembled with SPIN IDE from Spin Semiconductor:
+HX3 Reverb DSP sources and project to be assembled with free SPIN IDE from Spin Semiconductor:

 http://www.spinsemi.com/products.html